 Always make sure to carry your wallet, passport, and money in a travel belt around your waist or a pouch around your neck.
 Ensure it is under your clothes and can’t be seen.
 When you go out don’t wear expensive jewelry as it can make you a target for pickpocketers.
 Before you leave, find out the emergency services contact numbers for the regions you will be in.
 Make a photocopy of your passport and all other important documentation.
 If you can, avoid exchanging money at the airport as the rates are much higher.
 Instead, look for the nearest local bank.
 One more thing you need to do if you are going overseas is disclosing it to your credit card company.
 That way you will avoid getting your card frozen and be careful not to get maxed out.

 Now that you have read our packing guide for seniors, you are ready to finally breathe easily again and go on to your new stage in life without any obligations.
 It’s really like you are a kid again.
-If you need any further advice on how to spend your days or what to bring hop on to our website Homegrown Moving Company for ideas.
+If you need any further advice on how to spend your days or what to bring hop on to our website Homegrown Moving and Storage Company for ideas.
 We wish you a very happy new chapter in life.